A Better Way to Grow Your Accounting Firm

 You know about advertising.
 We all see ads every day.
-You can buy ads from Google, Facebook, or you can try additional methods.
+You can buy ads from Google, Facebook, and many other online tools you can use.

 A simpler way to do effective advertising is to find a way to advertise within your niche.

 An example of this is a newsletter.
 Let’s say there’s a big industry-leading website in your niche.
 Their readers are all your potential clients.
 Find out if there is an advertising opportunity.